 Insiders’ tip: If you gonna visit Athens from May to October, don’t miss out to attend a performance at the Odeon, in the framework of the Athens & Epidaurus Festival.
 You will experience a dreamy night under the starry sky of Athens, that you are unlike to forget.

 Just next to the Acropolis Metro Station, on Dionysiou Areopagitou Street, the new Acropolis Museum is located.
 In this state-of-the-art building, you can see some important sculptures and other original artifacts, found in the Acropolis.
-There is also a pretty cafe-restaurant on the terrace of the museum, that offers a stunning view over the Athens city.
-You can find all the necessary information about the Acropolis museum here.
+There is also a pretty cafe-restaurant on the terrace of the museum, that offers a stunning view over Athens city.

 Interesting facts about the Acropolis of Athens and Parthenon